 Push all local changes to the release branch:

 Create a pull request to merge the release branch with the main branch, review the code to be merged and merge it.

 Create the next milestone.

 Move the unfinished work in the current milestone to the next milestone.

 Publish the release.

-Move to your local master branch and update it:
+Move to your local main branch and update it:

-$ git checkout master $ git pull origin master
+$ git checkout main $ git pull origin main

 Create a branch for the next release: